haproxy/haproxy/doc/lua-api/index.rst

   :param class_channel channel: The manipulated Channel.
   :param string string: The data which will sent.
-  :returns: an integer containing the amount of butes copyed or -1.
+  :returns: an integer containing the amount of bytes copied or -1.

 .. js:function:: Channel.append(channel, string)